bas731/hwfs400w/README.md

 The device seems to have a unpopulated SD card slot right next to the CPU.
-There is also an unsoldered USB port, if a keyboard is connected to it, then one can press "a" to abort normal booting and an attempt is made to load the firmware from SD card.<p>
+There is also an unsoldered USB port, if a keyboard is connected to it, then one can press "a" to abort normal booting and an attempt is made to load the firmware from SD card.

 ### Software